IMPACTASSETS 50™

 Cristina Shapiro – President, UNICEF USA Impact Fund for Children More Info

 Cristina Shapiro, a Mexico City native, joined as the President of the Impact Fund for Children in March 2020 after nine years at Goldman Sachs leading key strategic impact initiatives such as 10,000 Small Businesses Access to Capital, 10,000 Women, disaster response loans after Hurricane Sandy and Harvey, and social impact bonds.
 In her role in the Urban Investment Group, Shapiro sourced and underwrote over $250M in double bottom line loans to support small business owners unable to access funding from traditional markets or sources.
 Shapiro also managed the Goldman Sachs Foundation’s partnership with the International Finance Corporation that launched the first ever global facility for women entrepreneurs.
-Goldman provided the concessionary funds used to provide a first loss to incentivize banks in emerging markets to lend to more women.

 Erin Egan – Managing Director, UNICEF USA Impact Fund For Children More Info